Estate PlanningRevocable Living Trust

 Property Ownership

-If you and your spouse own your home jointly, the property will pass to the surviving spouse when the other passes away.
-If you own your home, it'll pass to whoever you designate in your trust documents.
+If you and your spouse own your home jointly, the property will pass to the surviving spouse when one spouse passes away.
+If you own your home, it’ll pass to whoever you designate in your trust documents.

 A trust will help you avoid any issues surrounding disinheritance.
 This type of trust enables the surviving spouse to live in your shared home while remaining alive.
 Once they pass away, the house gets distributed to your trust beneficiaries.